 Washing blenders used to be one of my least favorite tasks.
 Either you have to contend with a sharp blade at the bottom or you have to take the whole thing apart every time.
 Annoying!
 But then I discovered this trick:

 - fill the blender halfway with hot water

 - add a drop or two of dish soap

 - watch as the blender washes itself

 - then all you have to do is rinse!

 Use Cold Water to Rinse Dairy and Starchy Foods

-Hot water makes dairy and starching foods gummy and harder to get off, so when you are soaking or washing something that has a dairy or starch residue, make sure to use cold water.
+Hot water makes dairy and starchy foods (like cooked on rice, potatoes, or pasta) gummy and harder to get off, so when you are soaking or washing something that has a dairy or starch residue, make sure to use cold water.

 Finally, Make it Fun!

 Play fun music and dance while you clean, listen to a podcast, use a soap that smells nice and/or is kind to your hands so it feels like a spa treatment…you get the idea…